hmc-cs-mpalanker/EIJA/README.md

 sqlite3: Gem that simplifies connection between Ruby on Rails and sqlite3.

 ## Installation
+Make sure to install any and all prerequisites before attempting these steps (See above)
 1. Clone this repo with `git clone https://github.com/hmc-cs-mpalanker/EIJA.git`
 2. Enter the relevant directory with `cd script_editor`
-3. Snstall the above mentioned gems with the command `bundle install`
+3. Install the above mentioned gems with the command `bundle install`
 4. Seed the database to your liking (see the Seeding section below)
-5. Run the app! enter the command `rails s` to begin the web server, and point your favorite web browser to `localhost:3000`
+5. Run the app! enter the command `rails s` to begin the web server, and point your favorite web browser to `localhost:3000` or the url of your server

 ## Seeding
 Our project requires parsing the folger’s shakespeare XML which can take quite some time depending on your hardware.
 We have a testing “demo” mode enabled by default.
 Follow the steps below to seed the databse (with optional step 0 for switching to full deployment mode)